Updated : Fri, March 11, 2022 @ 5:16 PM

 Originally published : Tue, Aug 03, 2010 @ 08:14 AM

-When the polymerase chain reaction (PCR) was first described, the Klenow fragment derived from the Escherichia coli DNA Polymerase I was the paramount enzyme for sequence extension.
-Due to its lack of stability at high temperature, it needs be replenished before each cycle.
-Upon the discovery of thermophilic bacteria which thrive at temperatures greater than 45 °C, heat-stable polymerases which function at higher temperatures were investigated in an effort to eliminate the need to replenish enzyme following each denaturation cycle.
+When the polymerase chain reaction (PCR) was first described, the Klenow fragment of Escherichia coli DNA Polymerase I was the paramount enzyme for sequence extension.
+Due to its lack of stability at high temperatures, it must be replenished before each cycle.1 Upon the discovery of thermophilic bacteria which thrive at temperatures greater than 45 °C, heat-stable polymerases which function at higher temperatures were investigated in an effort to eliminate the need to replenish enzyme following each denaturation cycle.

-Taq DNA Polymerase was originally isolated from thermophilic bacterium of the Deinococcus-Thermus group located near the Lower Geyser Basin of Yellowstone National Park by Thomas D. Brock and Hudson Freeze, in 1969.
-This thriving bacterium was named Thermus aquaticus (T. aquaticus).
-Several enzymes have been isolated from T. aquaticus, the most known of which is Taq DNA polymerase (Taq).
+Taq DNA Polymerase was first isolated from the thermophilic bacterium Thermus aquaticus by Chien et al. in 1976.2 This extreme thermophile – originally discovered in the thermal springs of Yellowstone National Park in 19693 – has been a useful source of thermostable enzymes, the most known of which is Taq DNA polymerase (Taq).
 Taq can be isolated either from its original source or from its cloned gene expressed in E. coli.
-While many similarities in sequence and structure exist between E. coli DNA polymerase I and Taq, differences in enzyme functionality, character and dependencies make Taq the ideal polymerase for use in qPCR-based gene expression analysis, with the exception of sensitive measures of certain bacterial genes.
+While many similarities in sequence and structure exist between E. coli DNA polymerase I and Taq, differences in enzyme functionality, character and dependencies make Taq the ideal polymerase for use in a variety of PCR applications, with the exception of sensitive measures of certain bacterial genes.
 This caveat is explained later.

-Size and activity: While variable weights have been reported, the approximate size of Taq is 94 kd, with the activity of a DNA polymerase localized to the C-terminus and 5’ to 3’ exonuclease activity localized to the N-terminus.
-To date, no 3’ to 5’ exonuclease activity has been observed as in other polymerases, where the 3’-end mismatched base is excised during a “proofreading” process.
-The error rate has been reported to be as low as 10-5 for base substitution errors and 10-6 for frameshift errors.
+While variable weights have been reported, the approximate size of Taq is 94 kDa,4 with the activity of a DNA polymerase localised to the C-terminus and 5′ to 3′ exonuclease activity localised to the N-terminus.5 Taq does not demonstrate the 3′ to 5′ exonuclease activity that has been observed in other polymerases, where a 3′-end mismatched base is excised during a “proofreading” process.6,7 The error rate – also known as the fidelity – is generally reported to be approximately 105 mutations per base per template doubling.8,9 One study found 98.8% of the errors to be base substitutions while only 1.2% were frameshift errors.8

-Temperature dependency: Thermophiles are prevalent in nature and certain prokaryotic species thrive at temperatures above 45 °C. The temperature-dependency of Taq makes it optimum at 80 °C, where its catalytic activity is more than ten times that typically observed at 37 °C. It is possible that the decrease in activity above 80 °C is actually due to the denaturation of double-stranded DNA at these temperatures.
+Thermophiles are prevalent in nature and certain prokaryotic species thrive at temperatures above 45 °C. The temperature-dependency of Taq makes it optimum at 75-80 °C, where its catalytic activity can reach 150 nucleosides per second.4

-pH dependency: The pH optimum for the enzyme is within the range of 7-8 pH units when at 80 °C, and will vary depending on the buffer system used.
-In a 25 mM Tris-hydrochloride buffer for example, the alkalinity optimum is 7.8 pH units.
+The pH optimum for the enzyme is within the range of 8-9.4 pH units,2,4 and will vary depending on the buffer system used.
+Common commercially available Taq buffers are typically in this range and will often contain 10-50 mM Tris-HCl for pH stability during PCR.

 The great caveat: uninvited guests